Two young sika deer in a forest. Seeing the bowing deer in Nara gives images like this.

 Well, my expectations were knocked out of the park!
 There were so many deer.
 Hundreds and hundreds of them!
 And they did bow, just as I’d seen and read that they would!

-Cute deer have learnt to bow at people
+The cute deer at Nara have learnt to bow at people

 Deer Everywhere!